Christian Bethancourt Player Props: Rays vs. Padres

-The Tampa Bay Rays, including Christian Bethancourt (.132 on-base percentage in past 10 games, 121 points below season-long percentage), battle starter Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+Christian Bethancourt -- .135 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the San Diego Padres, with Joe Musgrove on the mound, on June 18 at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Athletics.
+He had a one-hit showing in his previous game (1-for-4) against the Padres.

 Christian Bethancourt Game Info & Props vs. the Padres